 In regards to Anime and media as a whole, comedy has always been one of my favourite genres, and continues to be one of my favourite topics to talk about.
 With shows like Kitakubu Katsudou Kiroku and Yuru Yuri sitting very highly in my personal most enjoyable shows, Kono Suba‘s fresh style of comedy is just what this season needed.
 I feel that the characters were wacky enough for the jokes to land but still acted like “normal” human beings for the most part – excluding a few questionable scenes here and there.

-Kono Suba also does well in pacing its jokes out and ensuring that the same gag isn’t repeated an irritating number of times in a short space of time.
+However, Kono Suba does well in pacing its jokes out and ensuring that the same gag isn’t repeated an irritating number of times in a short space of time.
 Take the frog episode for example.
 The show follows the general rule of comedy that the same joke can work up to three times.
 The gag where Aqua is being eaten after she boasts about her power abides by the rule so that each scenario felt familiar but not repetitive.
 I feel like this carries through the whole show to create an effective combination of “recycling jokes” without the danger of losing the audience’s interest.

 I’d also like to compliment the decision on focusing the whole season on what is essentially the tutorial village of this giant game world.
 I personally felt connected to the town and once again demonstrates that the creators of this show knew that they weren’t going to convey an epic battle anime despite setting up the narrative with such a dramatic villain.
 Speaking of which, we never even come close to seeing the demon king that the team should be desperately working towards.